netgen/ibexa-search-extra/docs/reference/descendant_indexing.rst

 The ``enabled`` field must be set to true to activate descendant indexing services by registering them in the container.
 In the array parameter ``map`` we define the structure of content to be included in descendant indexing by content types.
+The first content type identifier represents the parent content, which will hold the indexed children content document, and the rest represent the structure under it and whether it will be indexed or not.
 Any structure in the content tree that matches the configuration will be part of descendant indexing.
 Content can be part of the structure but not included in the index.
 To index the content in the parent document, set the ``indexed``` parameter to ``true``.